immcantation/tigger/docs/topics/writeFasta.md

 -------------------

 named_sequences
-:   a vector of named string representing sequences
+:   vector of named string representing sequences

 file
 :   the name of the output file.